douglashill/KeyboardKit/Features.md

 ## Key equivalents for buttons

+The actions of bar button items can be activated from a keyboard simply by using `KeyboardNavigationController` and `KeyboardBarButtonItem` instead of `UINavigationController` and `UIBarButtonItem`.
+Most system items have key inputs set by default.
+Custom inputs can be set using the `keyEquivalent` property of `KeyboardBarButtonItem`.

 | Feature                                            | Key input                   | Available with                                                                                                                                                                                                                                  | Notes                                                                                                                                                                                              |
 | -------------------------------------------------- | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Delete                                             | ⌘ delete                    | `KeyboardBarButtonItem` with `SystemItem.trash` in `KeyboardNavigationController`                                                                                                                                                               |                                                                                                                                                                                                    |